xamarin/WebSharp/docs/getting-started/getting-started-websharp-electron-application.md

 By default the application compiles the `World.cs` code on the fly, which may not be the best scenario depending on the application.

-If you prefer to pre-compile your C# sources to a CLR assembly then the section on [Compiling Code]() will interest you.
+If you prefer to pre-compile your C# sources to a CLR assembly then the section on [Building Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md) will interest you.